Begging The Question

 The word is out!
 It is official!
 Dennis Kucinich's presidential campaign has obtained the endorsements of Father Twilight and the creatures of the forest.
 What a coup!
 Here is the story, but I provide below the text of the "official" statement:

-< rambling musings>I admit no surprise that "candidate" Kucinich is a few trees shy of a forest (although perhaps the trees will soon follow the creatures' lead and remedy this particular deficiency), but this kind of story on his official campaign website!!! just makes me wonder if there is anyone in charge of the Democratic party.
+"We the creatures of the forest have a deep kind of knowing Humans call "instinct."
+With that we see Dennis Kucinich as uniquely qualified to stand for us and Mother Earth as well as all of Humankind.
+We hereby endorse him for the Presidency of the United States of America in 2004." < rambling musings>I admit no surprise that "candidate" Kucinich is a few trees shy of a forest (although perhaps the trees will soon follow the creatures' lead and remedy this particular deficiency), but this kind of story on his official campaign website!!! just makes me wonder if there is anyone in charge of the Democratic party.
 Can't the DNC schedule an intervention or something?
 This guy is getting air time in every Democratic debate and yet Ralph Nader and Alan Keyes were both denied air time in major debates during the last presidential election season (proof that censoring some candidates in the debates is at least possible).
 I am not crazy about any of the Democratic candidates, but the serious candidates (and the American public which is trying to decide which, if any, of the real candidates they should vote for) ought not to be required to deal with Dennis Kucinich and Father Twilight.< /rambling musings>

 Now a few words about a case being argued before the Supreme Court today.
 In Lee v.
 SCS, the issue is how to calculate the interest rate owed to a creditor under the Bankruptcy Code's "cramdown" provision.
 Uh, wait.
 I meant to talk about the other case being argued today, Locke v.
 Davey.
 Sorry about that.
 Locke involves a Washington state scholarship program, and whether it's constitutionally permissible to deny that scholarship to a student who wants to study theology.